krasyid822/TwitterEmbed/README.md

 # TwitterEmbed
 Codify project exercise.
-Unfinished :)
+Only photo profile and x logo that can click function :)